La Ville Lumière, The City Of Lights. Paris, the most visited city in the world and there is no argument as to why.

 Calculating the cost of all the attractions we visited we saved a little over €60 per person.

 People flock to Paris each year for so many reasons.
 The galleries, the main attractions or even just the atmosphere of the world’s most romantic city.
 Whatever the draw card, as people who like to explore under our own steam, we believe the Paris Pass to be good value for the short term Paris visitor.

 It may not save you loads of money but it will save you some if used wisely and there is no doubt about the ease of access it affords.

 Prices start at €44 for a child, €79 for teens and €129 for adults for a 2 day pass up to €229 for a 6 day Adult pass.
 Prices may increase slightly each year.

 The Paris Pass is valid for one year from the date of purchase or until activated.

-In addition to inclusions listed above, the Paris Pass also gives you access to discounts and special offers in certain restaurants and shops.
+In addition to the inclusions listed above, the Paris Pass also gives you access to discounts and special offers in certain restaurants and shops.
 These may change periodically.

 Passes may be pre-ordered online through Paris Pass and shipped to you at home for an additional fee or collected in Paris.

 It is worth checking the Paris Pass site for sales and discount offers such as 10% off 4 day passes.